overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

 }'
 ```

 This will create a new organization.
-If you don't set the `responsible_id` parameter then the user who performed the action will be assigned as the responsible user.

 ### Parameters
 Parameter | Default | Description
 --------- | ------- | ------------
-id | *NULL* | A unique identifier for the organization
 name | *NULL* | The name of the organization
 website | *NULL* | The organization's website
 description | *NULL* | The organization's description